Chip & Joanna Gaines Have Taken The Next Step To Royalty By Purchasing A Historic Castle

 — H&A Real Estate Team (@HarrellRETeam) February 23, 2019

 Of course, it wouldn’t be a true castle if it didn’t have a tower and servant quarters.
-The interesting diamond-shaped windows in the tower adds to the unique quality of the castle.
+The interesting diamond-shaped windows in the tower add to the unique quality of the castle.
 The basement right under the tower also has a wine cellar.
 The property has a stone wall surrounding it.
-It will be interesting to see how and when the Fixer Upper stars will go about their renovation process.
+It will be interesting to see how — and when — the Fixer Upper stars will go about their renovation process.
 It’s a lot of work, but they are up to the challenge.

 It seems that Chip and Joanna Gaines are building an empire of projects.
-They are also opening up a brand new coffee shop in March, according to a previous report by Inquisitr.
+They are also opening up a brand new coffee shop in March, according to a previous report by The Inquisitr.

-With raising a family of five and all of their various projects they have going on, life has become quite busy for Chip and Joanna Gaines.
-Stay tuned to see what these new royals in home improvement will do with their new investment.
+With raising a family of five in addition to all of their various projects they have going on, life has become quite busy for Chip and Joanna Gaines.
+Stay tuned to see what these newly-minted real estate royals will do with their new investment.